Helical Piers FAQ

-You may notice cracks in drywall on the ceiling or walls, doors may be sticking, there may be gaps between walls and ceiling, nails coming out of the drywall, your windows may stick, floors may be cracked, or there may be gaps between walls and floors.
-All of these are indications of foundation issues.
+You may notice cracks in drywall, gaps between walls and ceiling, doors may be sticking, nails coming out of the drywall, windows may stick, cracked floors, or there may be gaps between walls and floors.
+These all may be an indication of foundation issues.

 What are the chances of having more foundation issues after an anchor is installed?

-The chances of this are slim to none as long as you are using a quality company that will provide the proper services to get them installed correctly.
+The chances of this are slim to none, if you are using a quality company that provides the proper service to get them installed correctly.

 What kind of equipment is used for installation?